-A retired administrative and professional faculty member is eligible for emeritus status if the individual has served full-time for a minimum of 10 years at James Madison University and has retired in good standing.
+A retired administrative and professional faculty member is eligible for appointment to emeritus status if the individual has served full-time for a minimum of 10 years at James Madison University and has retired in good standing.

 6.3 Posthumous Eligibility

 A faculty member may be approved for emeritus status posthumously, whether death is prior to retirement or after.
-If prior to retirement, the faculty member is eligible for emeritus status if all other criteria, other than retirement in good standing, are met.
+If prior to retirement, the faculty member is eligible for emeritus status if all criteria, other than retirement in good standing, are met.